-Figure 4-1: The Likert Scale Key.
+Figure 4-1: The Likert Scale Key

 The data is sorted by type of team-member (i.e., consultant/ respondent group member) and arranged in separate tables for each type group of participants as presented in Figure 4-2 to Figure 4-7.
-The individual respondents are arranged per group on the far right-handed side vertical axis and the group specific roles are arranged along the horizontal axis as per Figure 4.2.
+The individual respondents are arranged per group on the far right-hand side vertical axis and the group specific roles are arranged along the horizontal axis as per Figure 4.2.
 The grey column on the far right-hand side of the table provides the individual respondent`s mean rating and the grey row at the bottom of the table provides the mean rating of the individual roles and responsibilities.
-The roles and responsibilities and group members are ranked in the descending order of their mean rating.
-In the bottom right corner are the overall mean and median ratings for the group.
-By presenting the data in this visual format one can easily compare different respondent’s ratings of the prescribed roles and responsibilities and also compare different type of groups and their perceived level of fulfilment of their prescribed duties.
+The roles and responsibilities and group members are ranked in descending order of their mean rating.
+The overall mean and median ratings for the group are in the bottom right corner.
+By presenting the data in this visual format one can easily compare different respondent’s ratings of the prescribed roles and responsibilities and also compare different types of groups and their perceived level of fulfilment of their prescribed duties.

 Client/ Developer Group

-The Client/Developer group perceived focus is on their design related roles and responsibilities and they are perceived to be least focused on their legislative functions.
+The Client/Developer group’s perceived focus is on their design related roles and responsibilities and they are perceived to be least focused on their legislative functions.
 This group seems confident that they are achieving high levels of fulfilment of their roles and responsibilities with an overall mean score of 7.54 and a group median score of 7.8 as presented in Figure 4.2.
-This perception could be related to their autonomy in the process, having the most financial interest in the project and the responsibly of remunerating the rest of the team.
+This perception could be related to their autonomy in the process, having the most financial interest in the project and the responsibility of remunerating the rest of the team.